-US History 18577 through the present examines the history of the United States from the United States Civil War & Reconstruction all the way to today.
+US History 18577 through the present examines the history of the United States from the United States Civil War & Reconstruction to today.
 An overview of political events, geographic land changes, wars & military activities, scientific discoveries and changes, worldwide events and their impact on the United States, and social developments throughout society will be discussed.